 - Translation and translation studies.

-Language acquisition and writing skills forms the basis for everything that students are expected to do when studying Modern Greek.
-It consists of a coherent number of units streamlined according to the language knowledge of groups of students.
+Language acquisition and writing skills forms the basis of studying Modern Greek.
+The program consists of a coherent number of units streamlined according to the language knowledge of groups of students.

 Levels of entry into the Modern Greek Major

 Students with no prior knowledge of Modern Greek

-You complete two junior Modern Greek units (MGRK1601 Junior Modern Greek 1 and MGRK1602 Junior Modern Greek 2) before enrolling in senior units of study.
+You complete two junior Modern Greek units (MGRK1601 Modern Greek 1 and MGRK1602 Modern Greek 2) before enrolling in senior units of study.
 Junior units focus solely on language and provide the basic knowledge of the language, grammar, syntax, vocabulary and spelling.

 Students who have completed Year 11 and Year 12 at HSC with high results and are able to read and write effectively in Modern Greek

 All students can either continue with an emphasis on language and writing skills or enter the cultural stream by choosing units that have an exclusive focus on culture combining literary studies, with history and political context, or purely art units with social or cultural debates in the discipline.

-At the same time, a third stream emerges with two intensive units of study on Translation (Theory and Practice of Translation and The Art of Translation) which can taken by students who want to become translators and interpreters.
+At the same time, a third stream emerges with two intensive units of study on Translation (Theory and Practice of Translation and The Art of Translation) which can be taken by students who want to become translators and interpreters.
 These units combine theory of translation with practical work from diverse textual traditions (law, medical, technical etc.)

 Finally all students complete a 3000 level unit of study, offering the necessary progression to students who wish to continue with postgraduate studies, especially in language.

 Most units are offered in an alternating basis; so you have time to reflect and plan in advance your own major options in combination with your other chosen units of study.

 Admission to honours requires completion of 48 senior credit points of Modern Greek studies with an average of 70 percent or above.
 Exchange units can be included as approved by the department.